 Finding the Right Bariatric Surgeon

 No bariatric surgery is a magic bullet, including gastric sleeve.
 It is the first step on your journey to a new, healthier you.
 This is not an easy road to travel, but your bariatric team can help monitor for complications and set you up for success.
-The best way to minimize your risks, ensure a smooth gastric sleeve recovery and maximize your satisfaction with your results is to choose an experienced bariatric surgeon who is affiliated with a top-notch surgical center, such as one that bears the American Society for Metabolic and Bariatric Surgery or American College of Surgeons Center of Excellence seal of approval.
+The best way to minimize your risks, ensure a smooth gastric sleeve recovery and maximize your satisfaction with your results is to choose an experienced bariatric surgeon who is affiliated with a top-notch surgical center, such as one that is approved by the American Society for Metabolic and Bariatric Surgery or American College of Surgeons.